vnrag/aws-pipeline-dashboard/README.md

 ![Deployment](docs/deployment.png)

 # Prerequisites
 You must have an S3 bucket available for staging the Lambda function.
-You can create one with:
+You can create one with (bucket-name with prefix s3://):

 ```
 aws s3 mb <bucket-name>
 ```

 # Deploying
-To deploy in your own account, run:
+To deploy in your own account, run (bucket-name without prefix s3://):

 ```
 make deploy BUCKET_NAME=<bucket-name>